-- 1.1 Approval was given by the TAG/MRTD/19 to continue the on-going work of the NTWG for revision of the Logical Data Structure (LDS) and the development of a Technical Report for subsequent consideration and adoption. - 1.2 The draft of this Technical Report, entitled LDS Version 2.0 Optional Expanded Chip Functionality, is attached at Appendix A. - 1.3 This working paper describes the present status of the report and requests endorsement to proceed.
+- 1.1 Approval was given by the TAG-MRTD/20 to continue the on-going work of the NTWG for revision of the Logical Data Structure (LDS) and the development of a Technical Report for subsequent consideration and adoption. - 1.2 This Technical Report is to be known as the LDS Version 2.0 Technical Report Draft. - 1.3 This Working Paper describes the present status and requests endorsement to proceed.